-- 7.5 The local planning authority must publicise to those within an area to be covered by the Neighbourhood Plan, the designations of the neighbourhood forum (if it does not have a parish or town council); and the neighbourhood area.
-As the whole of Eastleigh borough is covered by town and parish councils, the Council's role at this stage is to publicise the designation of a neighbourhood area only. - 7.6 In undertaking each element of the process, the Council will: - i.
-Make the draft proposals available for inspection and comment for a sixweek period. - ii.
-Publish the consultation documents on the Council's website, and make hard copies available at the Council's offices, in the relevant town and/or parish council offices and local public libraries in accordance with the regulations. - iii.
-Notify those local to the area by a variety of means which may include local advertisement, press release, posters and leaflets and direct notification of the parish/ town council and the relevant specific and general consultation bodies as set out in the Regulations. - iv.
-If publication dates coincide, the Council's Borough News newspaper will also be used to notify the borough's households of the consultation.
+- 7.5.
+The Local Planning Authority must publicise to those within an area to be covered by the Neighbourhood Plan, the designations of the neighbourhood forum (if it does not have a parish or town council); and the neighbourhood area.
+As the whole of Eastleigh borough is covered by parish and town councils, the Council's role at this stage is to publicise the designation of a neighbourhood area only. - 7.6.
+In undertaking each element of the process, the Council will: - i.
+Make the draft proposals available for inspection and comment for a six-week period. - ii.
+Publish the consultation documents on the Council's website and ensure that hard copies are available at the Council's offices, in the relevant parish and/or town council offices and local public libraries in accordance with the regulations. - iii.
+Work with the parish or town council to ensure that those local to the area are notified by a variety of means which may include local advertisement, press release, posters and leaflets and direct notification of the relevant specific and general consultation bodies as set out in the Regulations.

-7.7 The plan is prepared by the 'qualifying body' (the parish council).
+- iv.
+If publication dates coincide, the Council's Borough News newspaper may also be used to notify the borough's households of the consultation. - 7.7.
+The plan is prepared by parish or town councils as the 'qualifying body'.
 The regulations require this body to undertake consultation and publicity on the content of the plan and sets out who they should consult.
-Once this process is completed, the Neighbourhood Plan is sent to the local planning authority, along with a statement of the consultations undertaken.
+Once this process is completed, the Neighbourhood Plan is sent to the Local Planning Authority, along with a statement of the consultations undertaken.

-- Draft plan
+Draft plan

-7.8 The local planning authority must then publicise the plan, notifying all those whom the qualifying body has consulted, and allowing 6 weeks for comments.
+7.8.
+The Local Planning Authority must then publicise the plan, notifying all those whom the parish or town council has consulted, and allowing six weeks for comments.
 In undertaking this element of the consultation process, the Borough Council will follow the same procedures set out in paragraph 7.6 above.